higgi13425/rmrwr/content/portfolio/work1.md

 weight = 0
 +++

-### Testing
+### Launching Reproducible Medical Research with R

-Testing
+This is a first go-around
 <!--more-->

-#### Testing
+#### Testing header 4

-1. Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
+1. List 1.
-2. Aliquam tincidunt mauris eu risus.
+2. List 2.
-3. yeah
+3. Item 3

-> The Big Oxmox advised her not to do so.
+> Arrow Bump The Big Oxmox advised her not to do so.

 ## Header Level 2

 Text.

-More Text.
+### Header 3 More Text.

 * Bullet 1.
 * Bullet 2.